 Material for healthcare professionals to make consultations more holistic and encourage self-management is already widely used (for example Realistic Medicine, Year of Care and House of Care) and Pain Concern has now developed a paper-based tool for patients to prepare themselves to bring up their concerns and worries in appointments.
 Designed to help patients navigate their concerns and bring the most important questions up in primary care appointments, the Navigator Tool was trialled 2017-2018 with healthcare professionals and their chronic pain patients.

-- To order for free or download the full revised Self-Management Navigator Tool, please visit the leaflet section of our our online shop.
+- To order for free or download the full revised Self-Management Navigator Tool, please visit our our online shop.

 - To download the individual forms of the Navigator Tool at home, click here.

 - Watch our video series on the tool below.

 - You can read the full report here.

 The study found that the most useful aspect of the tool was the My pain concerns form, as it identifies areas of living with pain that do not usually come up in routine consultations.
 We encourage people with pain, and healthcare professionals caring for people with pain, to use the form in appointments.